Nitrodist/markcampbell.me/_posts/2016-10-19-a-lesson-in-logging-never-hide-behavior.markdown

 How can everyone be happy?
 Well, we as developers and operators of systems need to become experts at finding relevant information and finding it fast.
 Suppressing information is usually not the answer. *Filtering* is the answer (note, you're probably already filtering by going to the correct file in the first place!).

 I find that the `grep` tool is incredibly powerful and that it has a dizzying array of options that you can learn about to add to your toolkit.
-Below, I'll show you how to filter out the load balancer requests from the rails log using grep and tagged logging that comes with rails.
+Below, I'll show you how to filter out the load balancer requests from the Rails log using grep and tagged logging that comes with Rails.

 In this example, we have 4 requests: